TYNE TUNNEL

 The great news is that you now no longer need to stop and pay the toll when driving from one end of the tunnel to another.
 You can drive straight through and pay the Tyne Tunnel fee on your phone.
 Easy.

-Tyne Tunnels charging times
+Tyne Tunnel charging times

 Both tunnels are open 365 days a year.
 It's a 24/7 charge, you have to pay, whatever time of day it is.

-How much to use the Tyne Tunnels?
+How much to use the Tyne Tunnel?

 Daily charges, payable on each occasion: